sachsmc/eventglm/cran-comments.md

-This is a resubmission to fix a few issues in the DESCRIPTION.
+This is a resubmission to fix errors in the CRAN checks on solaris.

-- I removed the extra spaces in the Description field.
+- I reproduced the errors using the solaris platforms on Rhub
-- I added a citation with DOI to a review paper about the methodology.
+- Updated the tests to correctly compare floating point numbers (sorry!)
+- Confirmed that the check passes on solaris using Rhub (R-release and R-release Oracle developer studio 12.6)